Who is my advisor?

 - The T.A.I.L system (Transfer Articulation Information Locator), available within PAWS, will help faculty advisors find GC equivalent courses for other university classes.

-- For information regarding graduation, please refer to the Graduation FAQs.
+- For information regarding graduation, please refer to the Registrar's Office.

 - The student must be within 6 hours of graduation.
 Obtain the permission of the Graduate Coordinator for the program.
 Use a Schedule Planner form; have it signed and take it to the Registrar's Office.